Anju-shadow/NETWORKWALKS-B083-WK2-PM1-Footprinting-PM5-Penetration-Report/README.md

   **Nslokup**
   ----------
-  Nslookup change domain name into ip address ,The ip address i got is:-
+  Nslookup resolved domain name into ip address of the web server.

   **Curl**
   -----------